kzor-el/Confluence-center-content-within-table/README.md

-# How to center text within a table in Conflience.
+# How to center text and images within a table in Confluence.
 Adding a table in Confluence can help format your content to make ikt more accessible for the reader.

 To add a table refer to https://confluence.atlassian.com/conf59/tables-792498782.html.